flexseth/playground-docs-updates/wp-content/convert-to-html-pages/yoast-contributing-day.md

 ---

 ## Contribution examples for Yoast Contributor Day
+We will have a good workflow for contributing to the Playground.
 - Issues labeled as `good-first-bug` in the WordPress Playground repository.
 - Filling in missing content in the Playground documentation
 - Adding screenshots to the Playground documentation